Utah law doesnot:

 Firearm Prohibitions for Persons Subject to Domestic Violence Protective Orders

-Utah prohibits firearm purchase or possession by an individual subject to a final domestic violence protective order for which the respondent received notice and an opportunity to appear if the order includes a finding that:
+Utah prohibits firearm purchase or possession by an individual subject to a final domestic violence protective order for which the respondent received notice and an opportunity to appear if the order restrains the respondent from harassing, stalking, threatening, or engaging in other conduct that would place the victim in reasonable fear of bodily injury, and includes a finding that:

 - The respondent or defendant represents a credible threat to the physical safety of an intimate partner as defined by federal law; or

-- Explicitly prohibits the use, attempted use, or threatened use of physical force that would reasonably be expected to cause bodily harm against an intimate partner or the child of an intimate partner.3
+- Explicitly prohibits the use, attempted use, or threatened use of physical force that would reasonably be expected to cause bodily harm against an intimate partner or the child of an intimate partner.2

 - Is or was a spouse of the other party;